threefoldtech/info_grid/src/farmers/farming_optimization/farm_room_parameters.md

 > 5 * 341.3 =  1706.5 BTU/h

-Thus, a 2000 BTU/h Air Conditioner would be able to compensate for the heat when your servers are at idle.
+Thus, a 2000 BTU/h air conditioner would be able to compensate for the heat when your servers are at idle.

 > Note that in general for air conditioners, it will often be written BTU instead of BTU/h as a shorthand.